mdaslamHossin/BongoBdTest/problem_01/problem_01.md

 anagrams but ‘eat’ and ‘tar’ are not

 #### Task
-[] Write a function for checking two string are anagram.
+    -Write a function for checking two string are anagram.
-[] Write Unit test of anagram function
+    -Write Unit test of anagram function

-[x] Write a function for checking two string are anagram.
+*Write a function for checking two string are anagram.
 ~~~kotlin
 private fun areAnagrams(one: String, two: String): Boolean {
     val map = HashMap<Char, Int>()